 Conclusion should be withdrawn on the basis of research findings, formulated concerns and research purposes.
 Conclusion is presented in one paragraph without numerical form of expression.
 Explain your research contributions to science.

 Contributors who are not mentioned as authors should be acknowledged, and their particular contribution should be described.
 All sources of funding for the work must be acknowledged, both the research funder and the grant number (if applicable) should be given for each source of fund.

-Manuscripts are written by using standard citation application (Mendeley/Endnote/Zotero).
-APA (American Psychological Association) reference style is required.
-Citing an article written by two authors, both of authors should be mentioned, however, for three and more authors only the first author is mentioned followed by et al., for example: Rahayu & Sudarsono (2015), Subekti et al. (2014).
+Manuscripts are written by using standard citation application (Mendeley).
+Elsevier-Harvard 2 reference style is required.
+Citing an article written by two authors, both of authors should be mentioned, however, for three and more authors only the first author is mentioned followed by et al., for example: Rahayu & Sudarsono (2015), (Habibi et al., 2010).
 A series of references should be presented in ascending date order (Retnoningsih et al., 2005; Indriyanti et al., 2007; Rahayuningsih, 2010).
 Different publications with the same author(s) and year will be presented separately, as follows 2013a, 2013b.
 In the reference list, the references should be listed in an alphabetical order.
 More 80% references for literature reviews should be the recent (up to date) journals published or research reports in the last 10 years.